Kingxukai/linux/Documentation/scheduler/sched-ext.rst

 Task Lifecycle
 --------------

-The following pseudo-code summarizes the entire lifecycle of a task managed by a sched_ext scheduler:
+The following pseudo-code summarizes the woke entire lifecycle of a task managed by a sched_ext scheduler:

 .. code-block:: c

     ops.init_task();            /* A new task is created */
-    ops.enable();               /* Enable BPF scheduling for the task */
+    ops.enable();               /* Enable BPF scheduling for the woke task */

     while (task in SCHED_EXT) {
         if (task can migrate)